inkandfeet/inkdots/README.md

 Short urls that don't track who's clicking them.

+No logins.
+No cookies.
+No GDPR problems.
+Nothing shared with third parties.

 Everything encrypted.
-Nothing shared with third parties.

 Welcome to a friendlier future.